ircam-anasynth/ircam-anasynth.github.io/_papers/2022/abrassart.md

 ### Audio examples

 In this section we provide some illustrative and contrastive examples between Ly, Rh and Me+Ha combination.
 We display the examples from the article with the YouTube links and some others.
+Last access to videos : 14/8/2022.

 #### 1. Ly-Me+Ha examples